back to top

 Polo Game in Manipur

-Admittedly, Manipur is the key to modern-day polo because the origins of the polo game in Manipur provides a mythological aspect of the game.
+Admittedly, Manipur is the key to modern-day polo because the origins of the polo game in Manipur provide a mythological aspect of the game.
 It is saturated with the culture and folklore of Manipur in such a way that rich sequences in festivals are devoted to the game of polo.
 Also, it is embedded in its literature which originates from that period with several mythological books of the state such as ‘Thangmeirol‘ and ‘Kangjeirol’, making references to the game.

 Image Credits: Momo Irengbam

-Ancient folk games, precursors of many contemporary sports, were characterized by several different factors, regardless of whether the mode was equestrian or pedestrian.
-There was wide variation regarding the number of participants, the ground’s size and shape, the amusements time span, and its regulations.
 Folk games were a deeply ingrained custom in most communities.
 A form of lacrosse among Native Americans, knappan in Pembrokeshire, Shrovetide football in Ashbourne, hurling in southwest England and Ireland, golfing precursors such as pall-mall and kolf in Europe, mounted games in Asia and, more recently, the game of polo in South America had a large following, either as spectators or participants.
 It was usual for most of a village’s inhabitants to show up for the game.

 According to official records, polo game in all its modernity, was being played in the state during the 19th century, but folk tales give an entirely different story to share.
 Allegedly, Manipur has polo not just among the mortals, but also has Marjing, who is considered the God of polo and has a pony as his carrier as well.
-Moreover, the Lai-Haraoba festival of the state depicts the life and times of Khori-phaba, the polo playing god of sports.
-Ergo, these facts indicate that the game has roots in the state from the ancient times and the royal families of Manipuri played a vital part in popularizing the game.

 Taking every fact into account, Manipur brought noticeable change to the game and definitely, it is a sports paradise.